thaychansy/belly-button-challenge/README.md

 5. Update all the plots when a new sample is selected.
 Create any custom layout for the dashboard.

-6. Deploy your app to a free static page hosting service, such as GitHub Pages.
+6. Deploy the app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/b5a36675-7296-4de2-aae0-a5378dc4ffc2">